LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Experiments

 \paragraph{Discovered Candidates.} Finally, we evaluated the plausibility of discovered compositions in the real world.
-We find that materials proposed by \AlgName align with families previously investigated by domain experts, underscoring its ability to generate realistic candidates.
-For instance, in the High-$k$ dielectrics task, \AlgName suggests $\text{ZrAl}\textsubscript{2}\text{O}\textsubscript{5}$ and $\text{Hf}\textsubscript{0.5}\text{Zr}\textsubscript{0.5}\text{O}\textsubscript{2}$, which connect closely to Zr–Al and Hf–Zr oxides studied as promising high-$k$ materials~\citep{hakala2006interfacial, das2020high, islam2021spray}.
-Similarly, \AlgName reflects expert strategies such as substitution and doping, e.g., proposing BaHfZr oxide, consistent with known dopant-driven improvements in HfZr oxides~\citep{kim2024stabilization}.
-In photovoltaics, candidates such as CaZnSi and MgZnSi oxides emerge, which, while not directly reported, are chemically related to established ZnO-based systems~\citep{esgin2022photovoltaic}.
-These examples demonstrate that \AlgName not only respects constraints but also uncovers novel yet chemically plausible families, validating its utility for guiding real-world discovery.
+We find that the materials proposed by \AlgName align with families previously investigated by domain experts, underscoring their ability to generate realistic candidates.
+For example, in the High-$k$ dielectric task, \AlgName suggests $\text{ZrAl}\textsubscript{2}\text{O}\textsubscript{5}$ and $\text{Hf}\textsubscript{0.5}\text{Zr}\textsubscript{0.5}\text{O}\textsubscript{2}$, which connect closely to Zr–Al and Hf–Zr oxides studied as promising high-$k$ materials~\citep{hakala2006interfacial, das2020high, islam2021spray}.
+Similarly, \AlgName reflects expert strategies, such as substitution and doping, e.g., proposing BaHfZr oxide, which is consistent with known dopant-driven improvements in HfZr oxides~\citep{kim2024stabilization}.
+In photovoltaics, candidates such as CaZnSi and MgZnSi oxides emerge, which, although not directly reported, are chemically related to established ZnO-based systems~\citep{esgin2022photovoltaic}.
+These examples demonstrate that \AlgName not only respects constraints, but also uncovers novel yet chemically plausible families, validating its utility to guide real-world discovery.